Get a head full of facts about busting hair clogs

 Every time you bathe or shower, you’re sending hundreds of hairs down the drain, so it’s no surprise when you find yourself standing in a pool of slow-draining water.
 But follow these steps for how to get hair out of a bathtub drain and you’ll be able to wash those hairs away, too.

 Sure, moustaches get a lot of attention in November, but if you’ve got facial hair it’s clogging your sink year-round.
 Know your enemy with these important (and weird) shaving facts.

 Even if your face is smooth, the hair on your head is going to make your life rough.
 And as The Girls With Glasses sing in “Big Hair Baby”, it’s a battle we’ve been fighting throughout history.

 Humans aren’t the only ones in your house making your drains roll over and play dead.
 But if you’d rather spend your time playing with your pet instead of her hairballs, learn about how to keep Fido’s fur out of your pipes.

-But at the end of the day, if you don’t care about where that hair came from and you’re not up for making a baking soda volcano in your drain, get out the big guns with Liquid-Plumr® Hair Clog Eliminator and clear your drain in 15 minutes.
+But at the end of the day, if you don’t care about where that hair came from and you’re not up for making a baking soda volcano in your drain, get out the big guns with Liquid-Plumr® Hair Clog Eliminator and clear your drain in 15 minutes for an easy way to get hair out of the drain without a snake.
 It’s hair today, gone tomorrow.